 Inspired by how quietly yoga had become important in my life I went to India to further my practise and knew I wanted to share it with others.

-I practise and teach a slow flowing style of yoga as well as Sivananda yoga.
+I practice and teach hatha yoga (with a little flow) as well as Sivananda yoga.
 All my classes have a focus on breathing, relaxing into and holding each posture.
 For me, it is in finding this stillness and calm that the magic happens.

 Yoga is a journey, into something different for each of us.
 I cannot know your body and I cannot know your life, but I would love to share a little part of that experience with you.